Ada-Developers-Academy/core-unit-2/api-1-setup-read/read-all-books.md

 ### !challenge
 * type: multiple-choice
 * id: juUzv5
-* title: Sending Data Back to the Client
+* title: Read All Books Endpoint

 ##### !question
 What kind of data can a client expect in the response body when sending a `GET` request to `/books`